 In one of his Swachh Bharat addresses in 2017, PM Narendra Modiji has blamed Indian men for urinating in public and not holding the pressure until they reached their home –

-There is no denial that it is not a good practice and everyone need to be sensitized about this.
+There is no denying that it is not a good practice and everyone needs to be sensitized about this.
 However, blaming only men for this (the way he did) is not correct as explained here.

 Village Women Hold Pressure

 He gave an example of village women who hold on their pressure throughout the day and wait for darkness to relieve themselves and asked men to do the same too.
 This seems physiologically impossible to me but I am not aware of alternate arrangements those families may have and hence I will restrict this only to the habit of males (including males from urban areas) urinating in the open.

 We know that overwhelmingly large number of men compared to women are either working or in search of jobs in India (either temporary or permanent).
 Also, considerably more men are engaged in labor-intensive jobs compared to women.
 They are employed more in jobs involving outdoor work compared to women who are more engaged in indoor jobs.
 That means an average man needs to be outdoors for around 10-12 hours a day if not more.
 They don’t have the option to go back home during this time.
 So, if these men are not in places where they have proper toilet facilities (I hope every workplace will have that) or work on the streets, they have no option but to urinate in public.

 Health And Urination